eigencoder/pypassbook/README.md

 Without these files, some tests will fail with the following error. `ExpCertificateNotFound`

+#### Password
+Make sure to edit `passgen.py:PASSWORD` variable and set it to the value required by your key.pem

 ## Usage
 Assuming you have a pass.json and an assets list